broodminder/userguide/docs/en/50_mybroodminder_v5h_weather.md

 # Working with Weather

+!!! abstract "What you'll learn in this chapter"
+    In this chapter, you'll learn how **weather data is integrated and used** within MyBroodMinder to support your beekeeping decisions.
+    You'll explore how to configure weather sources, compare **local vs. forecast data**, and interpret detailed charts.
+    You'll also discover the **Foraging Index** and **Nectar Flow Index**, two powerful tools that translate raw weather into actionable insights.
+    Finally, you'll learn how to customize weather dashboards, compare multiple locations, and understand the role of BroodMinder weather sensors — all without needing third-party stations.

 Weather conditions are a key aspect of beekeeping.
 You simply can't manage your apiary without considering the weather.
 It influences everything — from **inspection timing**, **splitting**, and **feeding needs**, to **bloom onset** and **nectar flow** in the surrounding environment.
 In short, weather matters — a lot.

 In MyBroodMinder, each apiary has its own **Weather** object.